vlinde/laravel-bugster/readme.md

 [![Build Status][ico-travis]][link-travis]
 [![StyleCI][ico-styleci]][link-styleci]

-#### Auto detects every log file in the storage/logs folder and sorts all the errors by date.
+#### Auto-detects every log file in the storage/logs folder and sorts all the errors by date.
 #### Update ^1.1.2 custom categories and directories were added ( check config file )

 ## Installation